Camp Watonka: Activities and facilities

 Each day at Camp Watonka was split into 5 activity periods, two in the morning, two in the afternoon and one in the evening.
 The schedule was fully elective.
 At the start of each two week session, campers choose which science classes they wanted to take, often selecting one or two.
 Counselor-to-camper ratios were typically one-to-four.

 Camp Watonka had eleven purpose built and equipped cabins for its science program.
 There were laboratories for chemistry and physics, a nature cabin, with facilities for a variety of animals that are brought to camp by counselors and instructors, and two computer suites.
 Campers developed photos in one of the darkrooms and directed and edited their own film in the video production class.
 Other science classes included electronics, robotics, astronomy and earth science.
 Experienced instructors and counselors delivered classes in their specialist subjects, including architecture, renewable energy, automotive design and quantum mechanics.

 In addition to the camp’s science program, there were facilities for many other sports and activities.
 Camp Watonka had a large ropes course facility, designed and built by Alpine Towers International.
 The 50' climbing wall (Carolina Straight Wall), built in 2001, had six faces with varying degrees of difficulty.
 The 50' tower (Alpine Tower II), built in 2001, had six routes to the top and various obstacles to tackle, including cargo nets and hanging logs.
 A swing was suspended between the tower and an adjacent support.
 Riders are attached to the swing, hoisted diagonally and then released to swing back and forth like a pendulum.

-The camp was accredited by the National Rifle Association.
+The camp was accredited by the National Rifle Association of America.
 Campers practiced shooting rifles and pistols on the 50’ range as well as trap shooting.
-Archery was offered as well, under the direction of a USA Archery certified instructor.
+Archery was offered as well, under the direction of a USA Archery-certified instructor.

 Campers learned how to swim, canoe, kayak, row, sail and windsurf at the camp’s private, spring-fed lake.
-Swim instructors deliver optional American Red Cross Learn to Swim classes.
+Swim instructors deliver optional American Red Cross classes.
 Campers can also try to climb the inflatable iceberg, relax on the beach or float around on one of the inflatable tubes.

 Camp Watonka had two tennis courts, a basketball court, a hockey court, a volleyball court, a softball field and a soccer field.
 The camp had ten mountain bikes of various sizes to accommodate campers of all ages.
 Other activities include arts and crafts, woodwork and rocketry.